Ola Borten Moe: 2022

 In May, Borten Moe announced major cuts to the Research Council of Norway and shortly after fired the entire board.
 He reasoned that the council's budget had not been used properly and described their economic situation as "serious".
 His actions were described as "incomprehensible" and "dramatic" by Dagbladet.

-In July, he expressed agreement with his predecessor, Henrik Asheim's criticism of the admission system for higher education and praised him for setting down the commission who's task is to look into the system.
+In July, he expressed agreement with his predecessor, Henrik Asheim's criticism of the admission system for higher education and praised him for setting down the commission whose task is to look into the system.
 Borten Moe stated: "Our admissions system is over-mature for a proper review.
 It makes no sense that resourceful Norwegian youth spend many years improving their diplomas.
 It is a massive sub-optimization of community resources".

 In late September, Conservative MP Aleksander Stokkebø questioned the partisanship of a committee that was set down to evaluate applications for law education.
 Borten Moe rejected the criticism and expressed that it was necessary to have professionals in the committee because they have experience from the law education used today.
 The committee was set down to evaluate applications from the universities of Stavanger, Agder and BI Norwegian Business School to establish master's degrees in legal theory.

 In October, following the presentation of the 2023 state budget on the 6th, the opposition parties, notably the Conservatives, Liberals and Progress parties criticised the government for reducing the scholarship for students studying abroad.
 They also accused the government for creating a class system for only the rich to be able to study abroad.
 Borgen Moe rejected the criticism, saying: "That's not how it is.
 We still have very good support schemes for those who want to travel abroad, and the amount of support is the same as before.
 What we have proposed is to adjust the grant share so that it is the same for students at bachelor's and master's level".

 On 1 November, Borten Moe assured that the government was implementing measures to secure Norwegian universities against spies.
 He also warned the public against raising suspicions against someone without proof, but assured them to be on alert; and to not be paranoid.
 This was in response to a supposed Brazilian university professor who was arrested in Tromsø, on suspicion of espionage and being a Russian spy.

 On 24 November, Borten Moe was declared unwanted on campus by the Student Parliament of the University of Oslo.
 The Parliament's leader explained that the decision was a protest against the students not being prioritised by the government.
 Four days later, the University of Bergen student parliament also declared Borten Moe unwanted from their campus, citing them same reasons as Oslo.
 In addition, Liberal Party deputy leader Abid Raja called on prime minister Støre to reconsider Borten Moe's position given the student's distrust.